This guide will teach you how to cook scallops the easy way!

 TIPS FOR HOW TO COOK SCALLOPS:

-Source DRY scallops - In the seafood market there are two types of sea scallops, dry and wet.
-Wet scallops are soaked in a solutions of phosphates for the sole purpose of adding water weight.
+- Source DRY scallops - In the seafood market there are two types of sea scallops, dry and wet.
+Wet scallops are soaked in a solution of phosphates for the sole purpose of adding water weight.
 That water will evaporate when cooking which leaves the scallops dry, chewy, and less flavorful.
 Scallops should taste briny, just like the sea they came out of.
 If your fish market doesn’t know (which it should!) if their scallops are dry or wet a simple way to tell is the color.
 Wet scallops typically appear bright white whereas dry scallops have an orange or red hue.

-Cook on day 1 or 2 - Don’t store scallops for very long after purchasing as they will dry out, It’s best to cook them the day you buy them or the very next.
+- Cook on day 1 or 2 - Don’t store scallops for very long after purchasing as they will dry out, It’s best to cook them the day you buy them or the very next.

-Remove the tendons - This sounds harder than it is, all you need to do is peel away the small, rough textured crescent-shaped tendon and discard.
+- Remove the tendons - This sounds harder than it is, all you need to do is peel away the small, rough-textured crescent-shaped tendon and discard.

-Cook them last - As part of a meal scallops should always be cooked last since they take a very short amount of time.
+- Cook them last - As part of a meal, scallops should always be cooked last since they take a very short amount of time.
 Cook and plate your sides so once they are cooked you’re ready to eat.